Humboldt State University

 NOTE: View photos of HSU campus and students on our Photo Gallery page

 - HSU is ranked as the 12th top public school in the west and tied for 30th out of 126 public and private schools in the region, according to the 2022 Best Colleges annual ranking by U.S. News & World Report.

 - HSU was also recently named one of the 127 best colleges in the West, according to the Princeton Review.
 Students described HSU as “unique and conscientious,” with a “tight community,” “relaxed campus vibe,” and “chill environment.”
 HSU is “all about equality in diversity,” and students at Humboldt learn “to live with people of all different lifestyles in a socially responsible way.”

 - For the fourth year in a row, HSU has been named a “Cool School” by the Sierra Club magazine’s annual ranking of sustainability among North America’s greenest colleges and universities.

 ABOUT HUMBOLDT STATE UNIVERSITY

-A 2009 survey of HSU Alumni indicated that three quarters of alumni said that attending HSU was a great decision, a vast majority agreed their education prepared them well for life-long learning, and they praised the campus for its quality academics and valuable relationships.
-Former students talked about the importance of personal connections with faculty, hands-on learning opportunities, and the strong sense of community at Humboldt.
+Alumni believe that HSU prides itself on the applied nature of its academic programs.
+A 2009 survey of HSU Alumni indicated that three quarters of alumni claimed that attending HSU was a great decision, a vast majority agreed their education prepared them well for life-long learning, and they praised the campus for its quality academics and valuable relationships.
+Former students talked about the importance of personal connections with faculty, hands-on learning opportunities, and the strong sense of community at their alma mater.